mikenakis/Bathyscaphe/README.md

 - In the near future, Bathyscaphe artifacts will be released to maven central, so you will not have to specify an artifact repository; however, for the time being, Bathyscaphe artifacts are not being released to maven central, and the situation is as follows:
 	- Although the artifacts are being built on GitHub, and GitHub does store the artifacts, GitHub makes it difficult to use it as a maven artifact repository, or in any case I do not yet understand how to do that.
 	- There appears to be a solution involving some jitpack.io, but I could not get it to work.
-	- So, while I am figuring all this out, you can simply clone Bathyscaphe into your project, so that it builds along with your project, so your project has access to the artifacts.
+	- So, while I am figuring all this out, you can simply clone Bathyscaphe into your project, so that it builds along with your project.

 ## <a name="license">&ZeroWidthSpace;</a>Copyright & License